-Researchers seek to tackle transplant tolerance using patients' own T cellsJune 30th, 2014 in Medical research /
+Researchers seek to tackle transplant tolerance using patients' own T cellsJune 30, 2014 in Medicine & Health / Medical research

 A new Northwestern Medicine clinical trial aims to remove the need for organ transplant patients to take immunosuppressive drugs by increasing the number of their own regulatory T cells (T-regs).
 The first-in-human, Phase I clinical trial, known as TRACT (T-regs for adoptive cell transfer), recently enrolled its first three participants in late May at Northwestern Memorial Hospital and was granted approval by the U.S. Food and Drug Administration (FDA) in March, 2014.
 Northwestern Memorial is the only enrollment site for this trial.

 "T-regs play a critical role in creating transplantation tolerance and in controlling autoimmune diseases," said Joseph Leventhal, MD, PhD, director of kidney and pancreas transplantation for Northwestern Medicine's Comprehensive Transplant Center, professor of surgery at Northwestern University Feinberg School of Medicine and principal researcher for TRACT.
 "The core problem with autoimmune diseases is that their own immune system is actively attacking their body.
 In the case of transplant patients, their immune system views their new organ as a harmful intruder."